AMReX-Codes/amrex/Docs/sphinx/source/AmrCore.rst

    | amr.refine_grid_layout | int   | true                |
    +------------------------+-------+---------------------+

-AMReX_AmrCore.cpp/H contains the pure virtual class AmrCore, which is derived from the AmrMesh class.
+AMReX_AmrCore.cpp/H contains the pure virtual class :cpp:`AmrCore`, which is derived from the :cpp:`AmrMesh` class.
 AmrCore does not actually have any data members, just additional member functions, some of which override the base class AmrMesh.

-There are no pure virtual functions in AmrMesh, but there are 5 pure virtual functions in the AmrCore class.
+There are no pure virtual functions in :cpp:`AmrMesh`, but there are 5 pure virtual functions in the :cpp:`AmrCore` class.
 Any applications you create must implement these functions.
-The tutorial code Amr/Advection_AmrCore provides sample implementation in the derived class AmrCoreAdv.
+The tutorial code Amr/Advection_AmrCore provides sample implementation in the derived class :cpp:`AmrCoreAdv`.

+.. highlight:: c++

 ::